Stadionul Ciarda Roșie

 Ciarda Roșie Stadium (Stadionul Ciarda Roșie) is a multi-purpose stadium in Timișoara, Romania.
 Until 2015 the stadium was named Tehnomet, when it was taken over by Ripensia Timișoara and renamed Ciarda Roșie, after the district where it is located.
-It is used mostly for football matches and was the home ground of Ripensia Timișoara from 2015 to 2019.
-Since the 2019–2020 season, it hosts Ripensia's U19 and U17 teams.
+It is used mostly for football matches and is the home ground of Ripensia Timișoara since 2015.
+Between 2019 and 2023, it hosts only Ripensia's youth teams matches.
 The stadium has 1,000 seats.